 Bright subscribe to multiple resources and threat intelligence feeds to help drive our situational awareness and understand emerging threats, topics and breaches within industry which are used to help drive thinking, guidance and policy going forwards.

 Part of the Bright Group of Companies has already achieved ISO 27001 certification.
-During 2023, we are looking to increase the scope and roll out to the wider Group.

 Privacy / GDPR